 The following sections explain how to use these parameters to configure a block for fixed-point output.

 Many Simulink blocks allow you to specify an output data type and scaling using a parameter that appears on the block dialog box.
 This parameter (typically named Output data type) provides a pull-down menu that lists the data types a particular block supports.
 In general, you can specify the output data type as a rule that inherits a data type, a built-in data type, an expression that evaluates to a data type, or a Simulink data type object.
-For more information, see Specify Block Output Data Types.
+For more information, see Control Signal Data Types.

 The Fixed-Point Designer™ software enables you to configure Simulink blocks with: